Recent Music Projects

 2025: Engraving Hans Huber’s Symphony No. 7

-I’m currently engraving the second movement of Hans Huber’s Symphony No. 7 in preparation for an upcoming orchestral performance.
+I engraved the second movement of Hans Huber’s Symphony No. 7 in preparation for an orchestral performance.
 Huber (1852–1921) was a Swiss composer known for his Romantic style and rich harmonies.
 Bringing his lesser-known symphony to life in a modern engraving format helps ensure musicians have a clear, high-quality score to perform from.

 Since 2019, I’ve met monthly with Tom Hemphill—who performed in the San Francisco Symphony for 46 years—to sight-read Beethoven piano sonatas as vibraphone and marimba duets.
 We also explore music by Grieg, Mozart, Bach, and other composers.
 This ongoing project keeps us both creatively engaged, as we adapt these classical masterpieces to a unique percussion format.